Click on the images for larger screens.

 James Jacques Joseph Tissot (October 15, 1836 - August 8, 1902) was a French painter.Tissot was born at Nantes.
 He studied at the Ecole des Beaux-Arts in Paris under Ingres, Flandrin and Lamothe, and exhibited in the Paris Salon for the first time at the age of twenty-three.
 In 1855 Tissot moved to Paris where he studied under Élie Delaunay, Louis Lamothe and Hippolyte Flandrin.
 Lamothe, who had been a pupil of Ingres, introduced him to Edgar Degas.
 The two men became close friends.
 Another friendship formed at this time was with James McNeill Whistler.
 Two portraits, including one of Tissot's mother, were among the artist's first exhibits at the Paris Salon in 1859In 1861 he showed The Meeting of Faust and Marguerite, which was purchased by the state for the Luxembourg Gallery.
 His first characteristic period made him a painter of the charms of women.
 Demi-mondaine would be more accurate as a description of the series of studies which he called La Femme a Paris.

 He fought in the Franco-Prussian War, and, falling under suspicion as a Communard, left Paris for London.
 Here he studied etching with Sir Seymour Haden, drew caricatures for Vanity Fair, and painted portraits as well as genre subjects.
 Sometime in the 1870s Tissot met a divorcée, Mrs. Kathleen Newton, who became his companion and the model for many of his paintings.
-Mrs. Newton moved into Tissot's household in 1876 and lived with him until her suicide in the late stages of consumption in 1882 at the age of 28.
+Mrs. Newton moved into Tissot's household in 1876 and lived with him until she died of consumption in 1882 at the age of 28.